HE-BatCAT/HaDL/README.md

 - **Configurable Components**: Enables or disables Haar and DCT transformations based on user preferences.
 - **Per-Feature or Generalized Layers**: Allows for independent layers per feature or a shared low-rank layer across all features.

+**Note**: The model can perform multivariate to multivariate and univariate to univariate only, i.e. number of output and input channels needs to be same.

 ## Installation
 To use HADL, ensure you have the required dependencies installed:
 ```bash